surbhisonkiya/introsde-2017-assignment-2-server/README.md

 # Execution:

+1) Create an account on Heroku (URL: https://www.heroku.com/) and create an app in the Heroku (can create after logging into your Heroku account from the browser).
+I have created an app named "activityperson".

-1) Clone the server github repository to your local machine -
+2) Clone the server github repository to your local machine -

         Server github repository: https://github.com/surbhisonkiya/introsde-2017-assignment-2-server.git

-2) In the terminal, navigate to the path where you have cloned the repository on your local machine.
+3) In the terminal, navigate to the path where you have cloned the repository on your local machine.

-3) Build the war file from build.xml.
+4) Build the war file from build.xml.
 Execute below command in the terminal.
 It creates war with name "sde-assignment-02-server.war".

          ant create.war

-5) Create an app in the Heroku (can create after logging into your Heroku account from the browser.
-Heroku URL: https://www.heroku.com/).
-I have created an app named "activityperson".

-6) Now, login to your heroku account from the terminal.
+5) Login to your heroku account from the terminal.

-7) Deploy the newly created war on heroku.
+6) Deploy the newly created war on heroku.
 Use below command to do so -

         heroku war:deploy sde-assignment-02-server.war --app activityperson --include activitystudentDB.sqlite

-8) In the browser, execute the below mentioned database_init to initialize the database on the server -
+7) In the browser, execute the below mentioned database_init to initialize the database on the server -

          https://activityperson.herokuapp.com/database_init

-9) Server is ready and other server operations could be performed.
+8) Server is ready and database is intialized.
+Server operations (HTTP requests) could be performed to verify the output.

 *********************************************************************************************************************************